 Before Calculating Lost Wages

-Before calculating your lost wages damages, you'll need to gather supporting documents that prove your medical condition prevents you from working.
-You should obtain a doctor's note or disability slip telling you how much time to take off from work in order to recover.
+Before calculating your lost wages damages for a personal injury claim, you'll need to gather supporting documents that prove your medical condition prevents you from working.
+You should get a doctor's note or disability slip telling you how much time to take off from work in order to recover.

 Calculating the Amount of Lost Wages

-Your lost wages calculations will differ depending on whether you are paid an hourly wage or have an annual salary.
+Your lost wages calculations will differ depending on whether you are paid an hourly wage or an annual salary.

 Take the amount of your hourly wage and multiply it by the number of hours you missed due to the accident.
-For example, if your hourly wage is $20, and you missed work for three days (8 hours per day), your calculation would be: $20 x (8 hrs x 3 days) = $480 (your total lost wages).
+For example, if your hourly wage is $20, and you missed work for three days (8 hours per day), your calculation would be: $20 x (8 hours x 3 days) = $480 (your total lost wages).

 Additionally, if there are any overtime payments you regularly make but missed, lost promotion opportunities, lost wage increases, lost sales commissions, or lost bonus payments, you may be able to recover these amounts as well.
 However, depending on the jurisdiction, certain states will only allow you to recover the net income.

-Lost Income for Self-Employed
+Lost Income for the Self-Employed